wzyb-52/15-213/README.md

 Tips:

 + The stack positions will be consistent from one run to the next so you are able to know the address of stack by checking register %rsp via *GDB*.
-+ To avoid *segmentation fault*, do not inject code out the bound of the return address of caller frame.
++ To avoid *segmentation fault*, do not inject executable code out the bound of the return address of caller frame.
 In other word, try to write code into buffer and unused region to finish Part One.
++ You would better place strings in some place where they would not be modified.
+Remember, many instructions like `push`, and `call` will change the contents of stack.